-He served a three year term on the New Zealand Broadcasting Commission board, in which he challenged the lack of commitment not just to Māori culture but to pop music in general.
+In the 198os he served a three-year term on the Broadcasting Corporation of New Zealand board, in which he challenged the lack of commitment not just to Māori culture but to pop music in general.

 In 1988 Morrison went back out on the road with a band, playing chartered clubs.
 It reconnected him with a core audience, people who used to see him in the 60s and 70s and were now club members.

 In 1989 Morrison featured as the target for an episode of This Is Your Life, rekindling interest in his work, with a national tour hastily booked to take advantage.

 Morrison was knighted in the 1990 Queens Birthday Honours.
 One of his first acts as Sir Howard was the Ride for Life, a horse trek around New Zealand to raise funds for the Life Education Trust.

 A heart attack in 1991 slowed him briefly, but Morrison continued his mix of performing and public service until his death on September 24, 2009.

 Morrison may not have been the best singer in the business, and his musical waywardness could be a challenge for his bands, but as an entertainer he was superb.

 His willingness to take time out from music to give back not just to Māori development but also other worthy causes amplified his position as a performer.

 New Zealand music would be much the less without him.

 Howard Morrison liked to record his songs in front of a live audience and he was most comfortable doing so, hence the fact that much of his catalogue was live.
 Many of the studio sessions also were recorded in front of a small audience to relax Howard.